Travel

 If your flight is leaving before 9am, I will not judge you for purchasing a bag of Frito's or that bag of Skittles to keep the peace.
 I don't know a single parent that hasn't used bribery to get their child to get from Point A to B, and Hudson News has everything your child could ever hope for when it comes to processed food bribery.

-My nearly two year old protests almost everything that isn't her idea,
+My nearly two year old protests almost everything that isn't her idea, and somehow we have managed to trek 200,000

 Family & Parenting